bitnami/charts/bitnami/rabbitmq/README.md

 ### Use plugins

-The Bitnami Docker &reg;abbitMQ image ships a set of plugins by default.
-By default, this chart enables `rabbitmq_management` and `rabbitmq_peer_discovery_k8s` since they are required for &reg;abbitMQ to work on K8s.
+The Bitnami Docker RabbitMQ image ships a set of plugins by default.
+By default, this chart enables `rabbitmq_management` and `rabbitmq_peer_discovery_k8s` since they are required for RabbitMQ to work on K8s.

 To enable extra plugins, set the `extraPlugins` parameter with the list of plugins you want to enable.
-In addition to this, the `communityPlugins` parameter can be used to specify a list of URLs (separated by spaces) for custom plugins for &reg;abbitMQ.
+In addition to this, the `communityPlugins` parameter can be used to specify a list of URLs (separated by spaces) for custom plugins for RabbitMQ.

-Refer to the chart documentation for [more information on using &reg;abbitMQ plugins](https://docs.bitnami.com/kubernetes/infrastructure/rabbitmq/configuration/use-plugins/).
+Refer to the chart documentation for [more information on using RabbitMQ plugins](https://docs.bitnami.com/kubernetes/infrastructure/rabbitmq/configuration/use-plugins/).

 ### Recover the cluster from complete shutdown

 > IMPORTANT: Some of these procedures can lead to data loss.
 Always make a backup beforehand.

-The &reg;abbitMQ cluster is able to support multiple node failures but, in a situation in which all the nodes are brought down at the same time, the cluster might not be able to self-recover.
+The RabbitMQ cluster is able to support multiple node failures but, in a situation in which all the nodes are brought down at the same time, the cluster might not be able to self-recover.

 This happens if the pod management policy of the statefulset is not `Parallel` and the last pod to be running wasn't the first pod of the statefulset.
 If that happens, update the pod management policy to recover a healthy state: